JpOnline/Blog/documentation_sprint.md

 - How might we generate diagrams from the code?
 - How might we show diagrams with too much elements?
 - HMW curate automatic generated diagrams?
-- How might we write documentation related to multiple chunks of code (hight level documentation)?
+- How might we write documentation related to multiple chunks of code (high level documentation)?
 - HMW have nontrivial examples? (not only about units, but about the integration of them)
 - HMW crete intermediare description? (not only about units, but about the integration of them)
 - How might we make it easy to edit?